Long COVID and post-acute sequelae — NIH Funding Overview

 Universities and research organizations with the most Long COVID awards in the most recent 90-day window.

-1. OHIO STATE UNIVERSITY 2 awards
+1. JOHNS HOPKINS UNIVERSITY 2 awards

-4. JOHNS HOPKINS UNIVERSITY 1 awards
+4. MEDICAL UNIVERSITY OF SOUTH CAROLINA 1 awards

-6. UNIVERSITY OF ALABAMA AT BIRMINGHAM 1 awards
+6. OHIO STATE UNIVERSITY 1 awards

 Recently Awarded Long COVID and post-acute sequelae Grants